There is much talk about caring for our nation's veterans.

 "I kind of remember waking up in the hospital 15 days later, which is weird since people said I was talking to them and writing things down," he said.
 "I don't remember anything."

-Page 2 of 2 - With shrapnel digging into his eyes, Josh could barely see his battered face in a mirror.
+With shrapnel digging into his eyes, Josh could barely see his battered face in a mirror.
 Missing his teeth and impaled with rocks, the soldier also needed a titanium rod in his arm and plates in his cheekbones.

 "I have limited vision," Josh said.
 "I can't watch TV, and I can't really read."

 After hospital stays in Germany and Bethesda, Md., Josh is home in Tennessee, just across the border from Kentucky's Fort Campbell.
 The company of his wife and daughter softens the frustration of his restricted eyesight.